fverdugo/fverdugo.github.io/research.md

 preconditioners to solve such problems at large scales.
 This choice is motivated by the fact that BDDC methods are among the most scalable preconditioners for FE analysis.
-In particular, the BDDC methods implemented in FEMPAR have shown an excellent weak scaling up to 458,752 cores and 30 billion unknowns [^badia_2016].
+In particular, the BDDC methods implemented in my research team have shown an excellent weak scaling up to 458,752 cores and 30 billion unknowns [^badia_2016].
 Unfortunately, conventional BDDC preconditioners loose they optimal qualities, when the underlying problem is discretized with an unfitted grid.
 Thus, available BDDC